zulip/zulip/corporate/terms.md

 this doesn't mean that we are giving up any rights that we may have (such as taking action in the future).

-These terms control the relationship between Zulip and you.
+These terms control the relationship between Kandra Labs and you.
 They do not create any third party beneficiary rights.

-The laws of Massachusetts, U.S.A., excluding Massachusetts's conflict of laws rules, will apply to any disputes arising out of or relating to these terms or the Services.
-All claims arising out of or relating to these terms or the Services will be litigated exclusively in the applicable federal or state courts of Massachusetts, and you and Zulip consent to personal jurisdiction in those courts.
+The laws of California, U.S.A., excluding California's conflict of laws rules, will apply to any disputes arising out of or relating to these terms or the Services.
+All claims arising out of or relating to these terms or the Services will be litigated exclusively in the applicable federal or state courts of California, and you and Kandra Labs consent to personal jurisdiction in those courts.

-Zulip reserves the right to amend or modify these terms at any time and in any manner by providing reasonable notice to you.
-You agree that reasonable notice may be provided by posting on Zulip's web site, email, or other written notice.
+Kandra Labs reserves the right to amend or modify these terms at any time and in any manner by providing reasonable notice to you.
+You agree that reasonable notice may be provided by posting on Kandra Labs's web site, email, or other written notice.
 By continuing to access or use the Services after revisions become effective, you agree to be bound by the revised terms.
 If you do not agree to the new terms, please stop using the Services.

-These terms constitute the whole legal agreement between you and Zulip, and completely replace any prior agreements between you and Zulip in relation to the Services.
+These terms constitute the whole legal agreement between you and Kandra Labs, and completely replace any prior agreements between you and Kandra Labs in relation to the Services.

-Last modified: October 4, 2013
+Last modified: August 12, 2016